AKSarav/alb-list/README.md

 Please visit our blog at https://www.middlewareinventory.com/blog/aws-boto-script-list-all-elb-with-targetgroup-and-instance-health

-## Why List when you can Visually see your Load Balancers and their target groups
+## ALB List as a Diagram - Create Automatic Flow charts of your LBs

+Why just listing in CLI while you can create a Flow chart automatically using the latest upgrade of our scripts.

 Yes we have also upgraded these scripts to create Flow charts based on the data collected using Python Diagram framework.

+use the `alb-diagram.py` or `clb-diagram.py`

-Learn how to do it here
+or Learn how to use it here

 https://www.middlewareinventory.com/blog/creating-elb-flow-charts-using-python-boto-diagrams/

+## For Further questions and Support

+Please comment in the respective blog posts or send email to us at hello@gritfy.com